lokeshkvn/GSoC-CPAchecker-Project/README.md

 - Code archtecture for testing needed is BDD/TDD.
 - There are several nested functions.
 - Dynamic data for generating graph.
-If we overcome the above drwabacks we can unit test the reamining functions.
+<br/>If we overcome the above drawbacks we can unit test the reamining functions.

 ## Final Words

 GSoC was a wonderful experience for me.
 I now feel a bit more comfortable with the large codebase to work on.
 I learned a lot of useful stuff like Docker, GitLab Continous Integration, SVN for version control, and much more stuff.
 I also learn that automated testing help us a lot to monitor and prevent bugs in our code before it can be merged in upstream repository.
 I loved working on a really cool open-source project like CPAchecker this summer and am very thankful to Google for providing me this opportunity.
 I will try my best to regularly contribute CPAchecker in a free time.
 Thanks to Philipp Wender and various others in SoSy Lab team for such a wonderful experience and the knowledge.